OMIndependent/quswan/src/liveblogs/smrpg/smrpg35.md

 **Bowser:** "I miss the good old days...Toadstool screaming in terror, Mario rushing in to save her..."

-As he turns around to face us, Bowser's weeping like Steven...and jumps at the sight of Mario!
+As he turns around to face us, Bowser's weeping like <a href="https://media.tenor.com/zjI1m5BXnusAAAAC/steven-universe-crying.gif">Steven</a>...and jumps at the sight of Mario!

 Then he turns his back to him, telling himself to calm down, and not let Mario see him in that state.